microsoft/generative-ai-for-beginners/README.md

 # Generative AI for Beginners - A Course

 Learn the fundamentals of building Generative AI applications with our 12-lesson comprehensive course by Microsoft Cloud Advocates.
 Each lesson covers a key aspect of Generative AI principles and application development.
-Throughout this course, we will be building our own Generative AI startup so you can get an understanding of what it takes to launch your ideas.
+Throughout this course, you will be building your own Generative AI startup so you can get an understanding of what it takes to launch your ideas.

 ## 🌱 Getting Started